Social Icons

 Directed by John Frankenheimer

-The Manchurian Candidate’s pace is very tasteful and gentle; it keeps you on the edge and then spins you out of sync when some unforeseen and probably unexplainable scenes pop up, but then the events pull you back in, in a most masterful and surreal way as you wait to see all the events matchup.
-The Manchurian Candidate is a mix of suspense, thriller and the dialogues are very intense and to some, it could be seen to possess some dark humor.
+The Manchurian Candidate has a pace that’s both tasteful and gentle.
+It keeps you on the edge of your seat, then spins you out of sync when unexpected and often unexplainable scenes pop up.
+But just as quickly, the events pull you back in, masterfully and surreally, as you wait to see how everything connects.
+The film is a mix of suspense, thriller, and intense dialogue, with some moments that could even be seen as dark humor.

-The unveiling of the mastermind behind the whole plot in the movie, or better still the mastermind behind the control of Raymond Shaw makes you the viewer raise an eye lid of the depth many will go for power.
-The movies conspiracy theory and mix of some kind of Sci-Fi in the whole brainwashing and mind control aspect of the film, makes The Manchurian Candidate more appealing to a variety of audience.
+The unveiling of the mastermind behind the plot—or rather, the mastermind controlling Raymond Shaw—makes you, the viewer, raise an eyebrow at the lengths people will go to for power.
+The movie’s conspiracy theory, combined with a touch of sci-fi in the brainwashing and mind control aspects, makes The Manchurian Candidate appealing to a wide variety of audiences.

-The plot is about a squad in the Korean War, where the Major, Ben Marco (Frank Sinatra) and his Sergeant Raymond Shaw (Laurence Harvey), returned home to be well received and Shaw even got a medal of honor for his exploits of saving his squad during the war.
+The plot follows a squad from the Korean War, where Major Ben Marco (Frank Sinatra) and his Sergeant, Raymond Shaw (Laurence Harvey), return home to a hero’s welcome.
+Shaw even receives a Medal of Honor for supposedly saving his squad during the war.

-A remake of this 1962 classic was done by Jonathan Demme (Oscar winner of Best Director for the 1991 film The Silence of the Lambs and the critical acclaimed Philadelphia in 1993 also starring Denzel Washington)in 2004, and it starred Denzel Washington, Meryl Streep and Liev Schreiber, it was a critical success but not much of a box office success like it’s 1962 predecessor.
+A remake of this 1962 classic was directed by Jonathan Demme (who won an Oscar for Best Director for The Silence of the Lambs in 1991 and also directed the critically acclaimed Philadelphia in 1993, starring Denzel Washington).
+The 2004 version starred Denzel Washington, Meryl Streep, and Liev Schreiber.
+While it was a critical success, it didn’t match the box office success of its 1962 predecessor.

 0 comments: